 The lasting power of it isn’t incredibly long wearing on oily skin, much better than I was expecting and starts deteriorating around the 7 hour mark.
 My skin after removing this always feels hydrated an the serum base feels beautiful.

 Despite the fact I liked most of the skincare from The Ordinary that I’ve tried, sadly none of the makeup has come close to impressing me despite me wanting it to – I wanted to find a total bargain range that was going to impress me.
-I think this whole range is more suited for normal to dry skin types rather than oily.
+I think The Ordinary Primers & Foundations are more suited for normal to dry skin types rather than oily.
 Whilst some of the products were okay for the price I’m always the kind of person who would prefer to pay double, triple or quadruple for a product that actually works for me so none of these are ones which I’d consider repurchasing.

-All of these products are available to purchase at Beauty Bay if you’re interested in trying them for yourself.
+The Ordinary Primers & Foundations of these products are available to purchase at Beauty Bay if you’re interested in trying them for yourself.
 Check out my other foundation reviews here.

 Have you tried the Ordinary makeup products?